OneMainF/time-range-exporter/README.md

 Time Range Exporter
 =====

-Simple Prometheus exporter to set a metric to either 0 or 1 depending on time conditions
+Simple Prometheus exporter to set a metric to either 0 for false or 1 for true depending on time conditions

 ## Running